cha0s/propertea/README.md

 ### Performance

-Code generation (`new Function`) is used to generate a [monomorphic](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html) proxy shape from a blueprint.
-This keeps the [inline cache](https://mathiasbynens.be/notes/shapes-ics) hot and performant.

 It is greatly beneficial for performance when data is arranged contiguously so that e.g. SIMD may be leveraged for data transformations.

 This library is *fast*.
 As you can see in [`src/pool.bench.js`](./src/pool.bench.js), Propertea beats native JavaScript by 100-1000x transforming contiguous data.
 Pooled allocations actually beat native after warming the pool.

 ### Onward and upward

-Specifically, this is motivated by my pure JavaScript ECS which is the next to be released.
+Specifically, this is motivated by my pure JavaScript ECS [ecstc](https://github.com/cha0s/ecstc) which I'm working on open sourcing.

 ## TODO